SenseNet/sn-adsync/docs/adsync.md

 At many companies users, groups and organization structure is stored and maintained in **Active Directory** - or in another storage, synced to AD.
 This is why sensenet ECM is capable of synchronizing AD objects into both directions:

 - [AD to Portal sync](/docs/sync-ad-to-portal): AD users can be synchronized to the portal
-- [Portal to AD sync](/docs/sync-portal-to-ad): portal users can be synchronized to AD servers.
+- Portal to AD sync: portal users can be synchronized to AD servers (*this feature is not yet supported in sensenet ECM 7*).

 ![Active Directory](https://github.com/SenseNet/sn-adsync/raw/master/docs/images/adsync-adexplorer.png "Active Directory")